New Cornell University students, faculty and staff are entering a campus forged by history.

-Taste history at North Star Dining Room, where the salad bar serves the original historic recipe of Thousand Island dressing that Cornell trustee George Boldt (original proprietor of the Waldorf Astoria Hotel and namesake of Boldt Hall) adored.
-Murray Lalonde - great-great grandson of that dressing's creator, Sophia Lalonde - manages the North Star and brought the original recipe to Cornell.
+Taste history at North Star Dining Room, where the salad bar serves the original historic recipe of the Thousand Island dressing that Cornell trustee George Boldt (original proprietor of the Waldorf Astoria Hotel and namesake of Boldt Hall) adored.
+Murray Lalonde – great-great grandson of that dressing’s creator, Sophia Lalonde – manages the North Star and brought the original recipe to Cornell.

 The art of education

-Other historical campus collections worth finding include the cerebral Wilder Brain Collection, on the second floor in Uris Hall, as part of the psychology department.
+Other historical campus collections worth finding include the cerebral Wilder Brain Collection, on the second floor in Uris Hall, part of the psychology department.
 Students may conduct independent research using the Anthropology Collections in McGraw Hall.
-For people geared toward engineering, it's poetry in geometric motion at the Reuleaux Collection of Kinematic Mechanisms in Duffield Hall's Baum Atrium.
+For people geared toward engineering, it’s poetry in geometric motion at the Reuleaux Collection of Kinematic Mechanisms in Duffield Hall’s Baum Atrium.